turingschool/critical-challenges/plans/software/employment_data.markdown

 - Academic: Interview preparedness
 - Software: augment job hunting process with new tools
+- Lifecycle:  prepare students for the job hunt with effective strategies, clear and realistic expectations, and an ability to represent the skills they’ve developed.

 * Who, inside and outside our community, can help you?